 So, How Much Does A Holiday To Thailand Cost?

-After taking a long, hard look at vacation in Thailand costs, I’ve come to the conclusion that…No, Thailand is not expensive and is actually a great and affordable holiday destination.
+After taking a long, hard look at how expensive is Thailand for tourists, I’ve come to the conclusion that…, Thailand is not expensive and is actually a great and affordable holiday destination.
 If you go for the more savvy choices in terms of transport and accommodation, you will have an absolute blast without destroying your piggy bank.

 The best ways to save cash are pretty practical and easy to remember.